July 18, 1979

 7.)
 Jane/Eleven must reunite with Kali Prasad at some point, even if it is just brief.

 8.)
-Also, I'd like the story to stay clean.
+Also, I'd like the story to stay clean, like I keep all my stories.
 I'm going to be letting one of my daughters watch Stranger Things soon, and give her the option of reading these challenges, if they are taken up.